consoleLo-g/CNautAssignment/README.md

 A full-stack project with **Spring Boot backend** and **React + TypeScript frontend** using Vite.

 This project visualizes users and their relationships, supports CRUD operations, hobbies management, and provides a popularity score system.
 The backend exposes REST APIs documented via **Swagger**, and the frontend is an interactive graph-based visualization.
+The final work can be seen by visiting[takes 1-minutes for loading] - https://cnautassignment-frontend.onrender.com/

 ---